sandeeep-s/books/ddia/part-I/ddia-03-storage-and-retrieval.md

 1. Store the data, when you give it some data
 2. Give the data back to you, when you ask it again later

-An application developers we should understand how database internally stores and retrives data in order To be able to:
+We should understand how database internally stores and retrieves data to be able to:
 - Select a storage engine that is appropriate for our application
 - Tune the storage engine to perform well on our kind of workload

-For example there is a big difference in the storage engines optimized for transactional workloads and those that are optimized for analytics.
+For example there is a big difference in the storage engines optimized for transactional and analytics workloads.

 ## Data Structures that Power our Database
 **Log:**
 - Log is an append only sequence of records.
 - *Appending to a file is generally very efficient.*
 - Many databases internally use a *log*, which is an append-only data file.
-- Though the basic orinciple is the same, Real databases have more issues to deal with such as: 	- Concurrency control
+- Though the basic orinciple is the same, Real databases have more issues to deal with such as:
+  - Concurrency control
   - Reclaiming disk space so that log doesn't grow forever
   - Handling errors and partially written records

 **Index:**
-- An *index* helps to efficeintly find the value for a particular key in the database.
+- An *index* helps to efficiently find the value for a particular key in the database.
 - Indexes keep some additional metadata on the side, that acts as a signpost and helps us locate the data we want.
 - An index is an additional structure that is derived from the primary data.
-- Any kind of index usually slows down writes as index also needs to be updated every time the data is written.
+- Any kind of index usually slows down writes as an index also needs to be updated every time the data is written.
 	- Well-chosen indexes speed up queries but slow down writes.
-	- For this reason, database don't usually index everythoing by default.
+	- For this reason, databases don't usually index everything by default.
-	- Application developer or database administrator is requiredi to choose indexs manually, using their knowledge of the application's typical query patterns.
+	- We are required to choose indexes manually, based on the application's typical query patterns.
 ### Hash Indexes
 - Data storage consists of only appending to a file.
 - We keep an in-memory hashmap where every key is mapped to a byte offset in the data file--the location at which the value can be found.